laurelherting/lmh-headspace/AWS/examTips.md

 ### Use private key to connect EC2

+### Security Groups
+* Virtual firewalls in cloud
-### Security Groups - virtual firewalls in cloud.
-Need to open ports to use them.
+* Need to open ports to use them
+* By default block all inbound traffic
+* Default NACL in VPC allows all inbound traffic

 ### Always design for failure - have one EC2 instance in each availability zone.